-I occasionally put on the hat of an artist-researcher, working with adaptive compositional techniques that seek to foster dialog between sounds, the individual and the dynamics of the individual with the collective.
-I have had the wonderful opportunity to collaborate on projects with immersive artist Jan Schacher, ethnographer Hanna-Maija Pääkkönen and digital artist Antti Ilvessuo.
+I occasionally put on the hat of an artist-researcher, working with adaptive compositional techniques that seek to foster dialog between sounds, the individual, and the dynamics of the individual with the collective.
+I have had the incredible pleasure to collaborate on projects with immersive artist Jan Schacher, and digital artist Antti Ilvessuo.

 Trained as an instrumentalist and composer, the focus of my work has shifted from using traditional techniques, to aleatoric and computation models that transform composition into a sculptural process that can adapt and morph dynamically in response to action, perception and interaction from the listener.
 New territories are only truly discovered by going there: My work often takes a piece of music from the traditional repertoire as its point of departure.
 It is a means of rediscovery -- recontextualizing the familiar and creating a fresh response to it.
 Its helpful to think of this process in terms of an analogy: If you make the same drive through a beautiful landscape everyday, you don't notice the landscape after a while.
 The aim of my work is to take a detour through this familiar landscape to rediscover it in new ways.